giantmade/giant-search/README.md

 **Short version: you don't need to do anything.**

-The library will index all published `Title` objects.
+The library will index all published `Title` objects, if using django-cms3, or `PageContent` if using django- cms4.
 This allows end users to find pages via their title.
 This behaviour cannot currently be overridden, however in a future version, we might check if the Page has the NoIndex Page Extension and honour the setting within.

 ### Other models